ramkrishnakuldeep/online-ordering/README.md

 # Food Order App

 A modern food ordering application that allows users to browse menus, add items to their cart, and place orders seamlessly.
+Built with React frontend

 ## Screenshots